All-to-key Attention for Arbitrary Style Transfer: Method

 \subsection{Loss Function}

-The loss function for training the model consists of three terms.
+The loss function for training the model consists of two terms.
 One of them is the style loss $\mathcal{L}_{gs}$ followed by \cite{huang2017arbitrary}, which penalizes the Euclidean distances of mean $\mu $ and standard deviation $\sigma$ between stylized image and style image in VGG feature space to ensure global stylization effect:

 where $E_{nc}^l(*)$ denotes feature extracted from the $l$th layer of the pre-trained VGG encoder.
-The second term is a novel attention-based feature matching loss that penalizes the Euclidean distance between the transferred features of A2K module and the features of the stylized image:
+The second term is an attention-based feature matching loss that penalizes the Euclidean distance between the transferred features of the A2K module and the features of the stylized image:

 where $M_{A2K^*}^l$ denotes a non-parametric version that removes the learnable $1 \times 1$ Conv because the supervision signal should be deterministic.
-The third loss term is a mixed version of A2K and AdaAttN.
-We directly replace the all-to-all attention used in AdaAttN with our A2K module to obtain a power-enhanced AdaA2K module.
-The new attention-based feature matching loss can be formulated as follows:

-where $M_{AdaA2K^*}^l$ is also a parametric-free version of AdaA2K module.
-The full loss can be calculated by:
+The full loss is: